We are aware customers have received unsolicited invitations from companies offering services to help them protect their IP in return for a fee.

 If in doubt, check with your patent or trade mark attorney, solicitor, patent advisor or inventor-support organisation.
 Or contact us on 0300 300 2000.

-You can also contact the Institute of Trade Mark Attorneys or the Chartered Institute of Patent Attorneys in relation to sources of initial legal advice regarding any contractual aspect of an unsolicited invitation.
+You can also contact the Chartered Institute of Trade Mark Attorneys or the Chartered Institute of Patent Attorneys in relation to sources of initial legal advice regarding any contractual aspect of an unsolicited invitation.
 They also provide general advice on patents, designs and trade marks.

 If you have received an invoice in relation to your trade mark or patent please will you report it to Action Fraud, separately, using this online reporting tool